-For the three months ended June 30, 2021 compared to the same period in 2020, collaboration revenues decreased \$0.7 million primarily due to the recognition of a \$2.0 million development milestone in the second quarter of 2020, partially offset by an increase in revenues under the Zai Supply Agreement and an increase from royalty revenues.
-During the second quarter of 2021, following the approvals of QINLOCK in the PRC and Hong Kong in March 2021, we began recognizing revenues associated with the sales of commercial inventory of QINLOCK under the Zai Supply Agreement and began recognizing royalty revenues under the Zai License Agreement.
+For the three months ended September 30, 2021 compared to the same period in 2020, collaboration revenues increased \$1.3 million primarily due to an increase in revenues under the Zai Supply Agreement and an increase from royalty revenues.
+Following the approvals of QINLOCK in the PRC and Hong Kong in March 2021, we began recognizing revenues associated with the sales of commercial inventory of QINLOCK under the Zai Supply Agreement and began recognizing royalty revenues under the Zai License Agreement.
+The first sales of commercial inventory under the Zai Supply Agreement and first royalty revenues under the Zai License Agreement were recognized during the second quarter of 2021.

-For the six months ended June 30, 2021 compared to the same period in 2020, collaboration revenues increased \$4.4 million primarily due to an increase in milestone revenues of \$3.0 million under the Zai License Agreement.
+For the nine months ended September 30, 2021 compared to the same period in 2020, collaboration revenues increased \$5.6 million primarily due to an increase in milestone revenues of \$3.0 million under the Zai License Agreement.
 The increase in milestone revenues was due to the recognition of a \$5.0 million development milestone in the first quarter of 2021 associated with the approval of QINLOCK for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib, by the China NMPA in March 2021, partially offset by the recognition of a \$2.0 million development milestone in the second quarter of 2020.
-There were also increased revenues from the Zai Supply Agreement and an increase from royalty revenues.
+There were also increased revenues from the Zai Supply Agreement and an increase from royalty revenues beginning in the second quarter of 2021 following the approvals of QINLOCK in the PRC and Hong Kong.